aussig/BGS-Tally/README.md

 # Troubleshooting

 If you are having problems with BGS-Tally, check out the **[Troubleshooting page &rarr;](https://github.com/aussig/BGS-Tally/wiki/Troubleshooting)**.
 If those troubleshooting solutions don't work, feel free to contact me in the `#support` channel on the [BGS-Tally Discord server](https://discord.gg/YDNVtjPnnm).

+# Thank You

+And finally, a huge thank you to all the contributors, translators and CMDRs who have provided their time and effort to help improve BGS-Tally.